NHS Compensation Calculator: Free Medical Negligence Claim Estimate

 Hospital-Acquired Infections

-Infections caught in hospital due to poor hygiene or infection control:
+Infections caught in hospital due to poor hygiene or infection control include MRSA, C. difficile, sepsis from inadequate wound care, and post-surgical wound infections.

 Emergency Department Negligence